jeremy-donson/jazz-local-event-promo-2018/jazz-promo-nyc.md

 ## What Is Needed To Progress To Second Stage

-1. Promo scouts in each NYC Region of Focus.
+1. Engage promo scouts in each NYC Region of Focus.
+Establish weekly patterns of calendar automation across all NYC Regions of Focus.

-2.
+2. Engage photographers who want to perfect their craft while adding value to the local jazz arts community and the venues that support them.

 3.

 4.

 5.

 ---